-4700.2 Team Size
+4702 Team Size

 Each team can consist of two (2), three (3) or four (4) competitors with one (1) additional reserve competitor per gender, who can be a substitute.

-The mixed team competition, teams shall include competitors of both genders and never more than two competitors of the same gender.
+In the mixed team competition, teams shall include competitors of both genders and never more than two competitors of the same gender.

-4700.3 Formation of Teams
+4703 Formation of Teams